Although all surrogates will receive compensation for their pregnancy and time, the amount of money you can get depends on if you are a:

 How Much Do First-Time Surrogates Make?

-Before we get into the details of experienced surrogate compensation, we must first address the basics: first-time surrogate compensation.
-This is the rate that all repeat surrogate compensation is eventually based upon, so you must understand it fully, especially if you are considering your first surrogacy journey.
+Before we get into experienced surrogate compensation, let’s address first-time surrogate compensation.
+This is the rate that all repeat surrogate compensation is eventually based upon.

-We know that many surrogacy professionals will advertise first-time surrogate compensation rates as high as $60,000 or $80,000, but keep in mind that those rates typically include more than your take-home surrogate compensation.
-At the end of the day, the money that a surrogate can bring home and do with as she wishes is usually much less.
+We know that many surrogacy professionals will advertise first-time surrogate compensation rates as high as $60,000 or $80,000, but those rates typically include more than your take-home surrogate compensation.

-Don’t forget: In addition to the base compensation you receive, all of your medical and pregnancy-related expenses will be covered by your intended parents.
+Don’t forget: In addition to the base compensation you receive, the intended parents will cover all your medical and pregnancy-related expenses.
 It will never cost you anything to become a gestational carrier.

 How Much Does an Experienced Surrogate Get Paid?

-There’s a very good reason why professionals offer higher repeat surrogate compensation rates.
-If you’ve already completed one surrogacy journey, you know what to expect in another.
-You will be prepared for the challenges and rewards that come your way, and you can be trusted to handle the stresses and responsibilities of the process better than a first-time surrogate.
+You understand the challenges and rewards that come with surrogacy.
+You also can be trusted to handle the stresses and responsibilities of the process better than a first-time surrogate.

 Determine Your Personalized Surrogate Compensation

-- Do your research.
-The average first-time or repeat surrogate compensation rate in your area will be unique.
-So, before you go demanding any particular rate from a local professional, ask around.
-Talk to a few surrogacy professionals and read the fine-print of rates offered online.
+Your area’s average first-time or repeat surrogate compensation rate will be unique.
+So, ask around before requesting a specific rate from a local professional.
+Talk to a few surrogacy professionals and read the fine print of rates you find online.

-- Talk with a surrogacy professional.
-The best way to determine your personal compensation rate is by talking with a professional.
+The best way to determine your compensation rate is by talking with a professional.
 Every agency and lawyer’s policies are different.
-They will evaluate your personal situation (including your surrogate and health history) to decide what compensation rate is fair for all involved.
+They will evaluate your situation (including your surrogate and health history) to decide what compensation rate is fair for all involved.

 Surrogacy compensation can be a complicated topic, but it doesn’t have to be.
-Take the time to research appropriate compensation rates in your area and don’t be afraid to talk to as many professionals as you need.
-Choosing the right one will be a big step in your journey, so make sure you consider all aspects instead of simply selecting the professional with the highest rate.
+Take the time to research appropriate compensation rates in your area, and don’t be afraid to talk to as many professionals as you need.
+You can start with this list:

 Want more information?
-Contact a surrogacy professional here.
+Contact a surrogacy professional today.